For flooding inquires and drainage issues please contact the NJSEA at email@example.com.

-In accordance with CRS requirements, in 2005 the agency drafted the Hackensack Meadowlands Floodplain Management Plan as a guide to assess and identify flood hazards in the District.
+In accordance with CRS requirements, the agency initially drafted the Hackensack Meadowlands Floodplain Management Plan as a guide to assess and identify flood hazards in the District.
 The plan, developed in cooperation with Meadowlands District municipalities, and other stakeholders, prioritizes floodplain management initiatives and proposes mitigation strategies.
-The Floodplain Management Plan is being updated in compliance with the 2016 CRS audit.
+The Floodplain Management Plan is being updated in compliance with the 2022 CRS audit.

 INTERACTIVE MUNICIPAL FLOOD PREDICTION MAPS AND ALERTS

 Through the Meadowlands Research & Restoration Institute the NJSEA offers a water alert system and flood maps to first responders and the public.
 The email and text-based alerts for municipalities in the Meadowlands District are issued when water levels reach 5.5 feet above sea level and continue to be relayed as the levels rise.
 The interactive, web-based flood prediction maps illustrate the portions of the Meadowlands District which may flood at sea surge levels ranging from 4 to 8 feet above sea level.

 Flood Prediction Maps and Sign up for Alerts